MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 ## Managing the Web Client SQL Server login

-Use the Manage Web Client SQL Server Login window to create or modify a SQL Server login for Microsoft Dynamics GP Web Client.
+Use the Manage Web Client SQL Server Login window to create or modify a SQL Server login for [!INCLUDE[prodshort](../includes/prodshort.md)] Web Client.
 By using the single Web Client SQL Server login, each web client user can access the web client by providing their standard Windows login credentials instead of using their own SQL Server login.

-During the initial Microsoft Dynamics GP installation, you can create the SQL Server login.
+During the initial [!INCLUDE[prodshort](../includes/prodshort.md)] installation, you can create the SQL Server login.
 Each web client session can use the login to access SQL Server.

 To manage the Web Client SQL Server login: